PhuNguyenPT/Air_Traffic_Control/model.md

 - 1 Tower reply takeoff channel.
 - 1 Tower reply parking channel.
 - When waiting to park, plane does not occupy runway.
+- Emergency situation: Emergency plane needs to take top priority: planes using the runway for landing/takeoff needs to leave immediately, leaving the runway for the emergency plane.
+- Planes that landed successfully has to sequentially take off.

 ## PROMELA Model Outline: